Chigbo-Asomugha/S3-CloudFront-Hosting/README.md

 ![Createdistribution](18.CreateDistribution.png)

 17. When you are done creating a distribution, you will be greeted with an interface as this.
-Click on **Copy Policy**
+Click on **Copy Policy** to copy the policy created for your S3 by CloudFront.

 ![alt text](CopyPolicy.png)

 18. Then navigate back to the bucket you created.
-Click on the **Permission** tab, croll down to **Bucket Policy** and click on **Edit** Then Paste the policy you just copied from the CloudFront Distribution on the interface.
+Click on the **Permission** tab, scroll down to **Bucket Policy** and click on **Edit** Then Paste the policy you just copied from the CloudFront Distribution on the interface.

 ```
 {